 Common reasons people are required to file an SR-22

 Typically, drivers only need to file an SR-22 after committing a particularly egregious driving violation.
-Below are some common situations when people are required to file an SR-22:
+Below are some everyday situations when people are required to file an SR-22:

-The average cost for a 40-year-old driver with full coverage and an SR-22 with one DUI insuring a Honda Accord LX was $4,173 with an SR-22 and $1,897 without – a difference of $2,276, which is 120% higher than a standard auto insurance premium.
+The average cost for a 40-year-old driver with full coverage and an SR-22 with one DUI to insure a Honda Accord LX was $4,173 with an SR-22 and $1,897 without—a difference of $2,276, which is 120% higher than a standard auto insurance premium.

 “The extra cost burden is particularly troublesome for low-income people, who already live near a level of ‘transportation poverty’ since quite a bit of transportation expenses are constant across incomes,” Lane says.

-He says the added cost of car insurance may force some to abandon driving for public transit, which sometimes offers little to no accessibility.
+He says the added cost of car insurance may force some to abandon driving for public transit, which can pose an additional burden.

 “Commuting to work becomes a more time-consuming and more expensive chore, which puts further pressure on the time and monetary budgets of these people and makes it additionally difficult to advance out of a low-income living situation,” Lane says.